codeadamca/ev3-python-ps4/README.md

 # python-connect-ps4
-Using Python to connect to a PS4 and a map of all identified events.
+A basic snippet to use vanillia Python to react to a PS4 controller events.

 This code was written to connect a LEGO EV3 Brick to a PS4 controller.
 The EV3 is running [ev3dev](https://www.ev3dev.org/) and running a version of Python called [Pybricks](https://github.com/pybricks/pybricks-micropython).
 However, the code reacting to the PS4 controller events and the mapping of different buttons should apply to any Python/PS4 project.